oskitone/scout/assembly_guide/docs/assemble-battery-pack.md

       ![010302@0.5x.jpg](/img/pcb_assembly/010302@0.5x.jpg)
    3. Thread the darker wire of the now separated pair through the channel on the bottom of the battery holder and up through the right hitch.
 (Your ribbon cable will probably have different colors, and that's okay!
 A common convention is to use the darker color for "-" and the lighter one for "+".)
       ![010303@0.5x.jpg](/img/pcb_assembly/010303@0.5x.jpg)
    4. Strip 1/4" of insulation off that right wire and solder to its contact tab.
+Try not to melt the plastic around it!
    5. Cut the wire on the left to meet its tab, then strip and solder it.
    6. Separate and strip the other side of wires.
 Make sure they don't touch!
       ![010306@0.5x.jpg](/img/pcb_assembly/010306@0.5x.jpg)